Non-uniform Stability of Damped Contraction Semigroups: Introduction

 The paper is organised as follows.
-In Section~\ref{sec:assumptions} we state the main assumptions on the operators $A$ and $B$ and recall essential results concerning non-uniform stability of semigroups.
+In Section~\ref{sec:assumptions} we state the main assumptions on the operators $A$ and $B$ and recall essential results concerning non-uniform stability of strongly continuous semigroups.
 In Section~\ref{sec:freqdomresults} we present the main results showing that the non-uniform Hautus test and the wavepacket condition imply non-uniform stability of $\SGB$.
-In particular, in the second part of Section~\ref{sec:freqdomresults} we reformulate these results specifically for damped second-order systems, and present sufficient conditions based on observability of the Schrödinger group.
-The results showing that the non-uniform observability of the pair $(B^\ast,A)$ implies non-uniform stability of $\SGB$ are presented in Section~\ref{sec:timedomresults}.
-In Section~\ref{sec:Optimality} we present results concerning on the optimality of the stability results in the previous sections.
+In particular, in the second part of Section~\ref{sec:freqdomresults} we reformulate these results specifically for damped second-order systems, and present sufficient conditions for non-uniform stability of~\eqref{eq:AbsWEIntro} based on observability of the Schr\"odinger group.
+Next, in Section~\ref{sec:timedomresults} we show that non-uniform observability in the sense of~\eqref{eq:NUObsIntro} implies polynomial stability of~$\SGB$.
+In Section~\ref{sec:Optimality} we present a series of abstract results concerning optimality of the stability results in the previous sections.
 Finally, in Section~\ref{sec:PDEmodels} we study energy decay for several PDE models.